alexis-moins/pm/README.md

 ---

-`pm` is a bash script allowing users to rapidly create new projects (using `$PM_ROOT_DIR` as the root of all projects).
+`pm` is a bash script allowing users to rapidly create new projects (using `$PM_HOME` as the root of all projects).
 It integrate with tmux to allow for seemless navigation between these projects.

 ## Prerequisites